TxSSC

-This first module examines three types of cyber predators, how adults and young people view internet issues differently, and how understanding natural human biases can be used by others against you or how that understanding can help you protect yourself and others from cyber predators.
+This first module examines three types of cyber predators and how adults and young people view internet concerns differently.
+It also covers how predators use natural human biases against you and how you can help protect yourself from cyber predators.

 Objectives